Last Updated on by Karl

-GetResponse is stronger, faster, and has a better, more transparent pricing structure.
+GetResponse is stronger, faster, and has a better, more transparent, pricing structure.
 That, and I’m angry at MailChimp for changing their pricing plans and how they measure subscribers.

-With GetResponse, you can build landing pages, automate marketing more easily, create stunning emails, and use sales funnel templates to bring in more qualified leads with next to 0 effort.
+With GetResponse, you can build landing pages, automate email marketing more easily, create stunning emails, and use sales funnel templates to bring in more qualified leads with next to 0 effort.
 And all at what I think is a much fairer pricing structure.

 MailChimp is fine for small businesses and solopreneurs with small email lists.
-You can use their solid email editor for free until you break the 500-subscriber threshold.
+You can use MailChimp's email editor for free until you break the 500-subscriber threshold.
 For anything else, I highly recommend signing up for GetResponse and going through their library of tutorials.
 It has worked miracles for my business.

 TL;DR: GetResponse is better (by far) and the only choice if you want to get serious and scale.
 You’ll run into too many unfixable issues with MailChimp.
-If you’re just starting and have no budget, MailChimp is fine.
+If you’re just starting and have no email marketing budget, MailChimp is fine.
 For anything else, GetResponse.

 Alternatives to MailChimp and GetResponse